What is multiple regression? When is it used? How is it computed? This article expounds on these questions.

-From the set of variables initially incorporated in the multiple regression equation, a set of significant predictors can be identified.
-This means that some of the independent variables will have to be eliminated in the multiple regression equation if they are found to exert minimal or insignificant correlation to the dependent variable.
+From the set of variables initially incorporated into the multiple regression equation, a set of significant predictors can be identified.
+This means that some of the independent variables will have to be eliminated in the multiple regression equation if they are found to exert a minimal or insignificant correlation to the dependent variable.
 Thus, it is good practice to make an exhaustive review of literature first to avoid including variables which have consistently shown no correlation to the dependent variable being investigated.

 How do you write the multiple regression hypothesis?